xinye1/xlTools/README.md

-# xlTools
+# xltools
-Xinye Li's R Toolkit, an R package with useful custom functions.
+Xinye Li's R Toolkit, an R package with useful custom functions, commands and some constants.

 May evolve to include other things too.